 Our pool came with a tarp acting as a ground cloth.
 But if yours doesn’t, I suggest to put one down.
 You can always cut it down to desired size after the pool is set up.

 Check for any rips or holes, and patch with duct tape where needed.

 3. Position the pool in the centre of the tarp, adjusting to ensure the pump apparatus is facing an electrical outlet if you are using a pool pump.

 4. Inflate the top pool ring.

-The pool instructions will likely suggest to fill the ring with air using a hand pump, which is safest.
+The pool instructions will likely suggest to fill the ring with air using a pool pump or hand pump, which is safest.

-I personally didn’t have one on hand, so I used our air compressor turned on at the lowest setting, paying special attention to not over inflating it, or the ring will pop.
+I personally didn’t have one on hand, so I used our air compressor turned on at the lowest setting, paying great attention to not over inflate the ring, otherwise it could pop.

 5. Do a thorough cleaning of the inside of the pool before filling with water.

-Kick off your shoes because you’re goin’ in.
-Wipe the floor spotless, while removing all soap if any is used.
+Kick off your shoes because you’re goin’ in!